-For decades, concrete blocks with steel-reinforced solid concrete columns and tie beams, commonly referred to as Concrete Block Structures have been the most common construction method in Costa Rica.
+For decades, concrete blocks with steel-reinforced solid concrete columns and tie beams, commonly referred to as Concrete Block Structures, (CBS Construction) has been the most common construction method in Costa Rica.
 And the majority of the tradesmen here fully understand the installation methods and all required construction materials are available at most building suppliers throughout the country.

 Additionally, concrete block structures are preferred by most people because they provide the owners with greater real estate appreciation, and the majority of buyers are more confident in concrete structures because they are fire and wind proof as well as anti-seismic and energy efficient.